TheMiningKing/website-nov-2017/blog/source/_posts/Buying-and-Selling-Currency-with-Ethereum.md

 2. A recent utility bill
 3. And sometimes, a selfie holding your government ID

 I like Coinsquare, because it has a nice interface.
-But sadly, they don't let you fund your account with Ether, and their excuses for this inability are running pretty thin.
+But sadly, they don't let you fund your account with ether, and their excuses for this inability are running pretty thin.

 I eventually ended up at [QuadrigaCX](https://www.quadrigacx.com/).
 Like Coinsquare, they're based in Canada.
 Unlike Coinsquare, they've got their acts together when it comes to putting ether into your account.